nanees15/SWE/README.md

     * driver shall be able to choose between online and offline modes.
 In online mode, driver can receive requests.
 Otherwise, driver cannot receive requests

 * Requirements / Inputs:
-    *
+    * state of driver

 * Source:
-    * Driver
+    * database

 * Pre-Condition:
     * driver can't change his mode to offline while he is in ongoing ride.

 * Post-Condition:
     * In online mode, receiving requests will be enabled.
+    * In offline mode, nothing.

 * Output:
-    * In case of online mode, searching widget will be displayed till he receives a request.
-    * In case of offline mode, nothing changes.
+    * message states that mode is switched

 ***